hushenglang/table-tennis-reaction-app/README.md

   - Uploads the site files as an artifact

 - **Deploy Job**:
-  - Runs only on pushes to `main` branch
+  - Runs only on pushes to `master` branch
   - Deploys the artifact to GitHub Pages
   - Provides the deployment URL in the workflow output